 3. The Eagle Huntress - Truly stunning cinematography, the story of the first female to enter an eagle hunting competition in the Altai Mountains in the harsh wilderness of Mongolia.

 1. Weighted Step-Ups - Either on the stairs or on a kitchen step/box, gradually load a rucksack with pasta/rice/toilet paper and perform sets of step ups, alternating with each leg.
 Perform 3-5 sets on each leg and build on the number of steps.

 2. Fingerboard Workout - you may still be able to get a hold of a fingerboard online and have it delivered to your door without the need to step outside!
 Remember, only try this if you're over 18 years old, have been climbing for more than 3 years and are free from injury.
 Here's a good article from the BMC to get you started.

-3. Gym-Free Climbing Training - The Climbing Magazine has made an excellent set of different exercises that can be done without fancy gym equipment.
+3. Gym-Free Climbing Training - Climbing Magazine has made an excellent set of exercises that can be done without fancy gym equipment.
 Try it!"

 "Jeremy fires an email to me, requesting some thoughts on ‘how to comply with self isolation in the weeks ahead’ and on ‘anything really’.